 Explains the service mapping automation feature in ShipStation.
 Includes what it is the various ways to create a service mapping rule.

-Use Service Mapping to automatically set the shipping service and package type in ShipStation based on your customer's choice of shipping option during their checkout.
+Use Service Mapping to automatically set the shipping service and package type in ShipStation based on your customer's shipping selection during checkout from your store.
 This selection imports into ShipStation as the value for Requested Service.

-As the second of the automated processes in ShipStation, Service Mapping will apply after all product automation but before any automation rules.
+Service Mapping applies to orders after all Product Defaults but before any automation rules.

 Service Mapping is store-specific.
 If you have multiple stores connected to ShipStation, you'll need to map the Requested Service values for all stores you wish to use Service Mapping with.

 If learning by doing is more your style, take the ShipStation University Automation course.
 The lesson videos will show you how to use the three different types of automation in ShipStation: Product Automation, Service Mapping, and Automation Rules.

 Service Mapping sets the shipping service and package type based on the shipping option your customer chose at the time of checkout.

 Depending on your store, you may offer a variety of different shipping options to your customers.
 Common options include Free Shipping, Standard Shipping, or Expedited Shipping.
 ShipStation imports the option the customer chose as the Requested Service.

 You offer an Expedited shipping option for $20.00 in your online store.
 A customer chooses the Expedited service at checkout and the order imports into ShipStation after it's placed.
 When the order imports, ShipStation sees that the Requested Service is Expedited...